 Mews charges the full markup fee to the guest when they agree to the transaction.

-This happens because when a guest chooses to pay in their home currency, the total markup fee is charged to the guest at the time of payment, including all fees to use the services at the point of payment.
+When a guest chooses to pay in their home currency, Mews charges the guest the full markup fee at the time of payment, including all fees to use the services at the point of payment.

 Mews then deducts your share of the markup from your Mews Payments invoice.
 This appears as an FX on payments line item on your invoice.